-Sierra Leone: Sierra Leone Mini-grid Project
+Sierra Leone: Sierra Leone Mini-grid Project I & II

 Rolling out off-grid energy access

 In 2020, Sierra Leone had a rural electrification rate of just 4.8%, one of the lowest in sub-Saharan Africa.
 The Government of Sierra Leone’s (GoSL) National Renewable Energy Action Plan recognises the potential of off-grid solutions to address the electricity needs of the country’s rural population where the economies of grid deployment are prohibitive.
 Following the impact of the Ebola virus on Sierra Leone’s people and economy, the President’s Recovery Priorities include access to energy.

 To progress the GoSL’s priorities for rural electrification, the UK Foreign, Commonwealth and Development Office (FCDO) supported the development of a Rural Renewable Energy Project (RREP).
 The first of its kind in scale and scope in Sierra Leone and the wider region, RREP was implemented by the UN Office for Project Services (UNOPS) to deliver 5MW of off-grid power, electrifying 94 communities across four regions.